 How To Be Among The 8% Who Reach Their 2023 Goals

+If you're like most, you set resolutions going into the new year.
 This is GREAT because it proves that you have a desire to grow and improve your life.

-A survey conducted by statista found out that the most popular resolution is to start exercising.
+A survey conducted by Statista found out that the most popular resolution is to start exercising.
+Eating healthier and losing weight rank second and third.

 This shows that many people (and this might also be you if you're reading this newsletter) desire to improve their fitness and well-being.

-But, here’s the – sad – reality:
+But here’s the sad reality:

-92% of new-year’s resolutions fail.
+92% of New Year’s resolutions fail.

 80% do so by the first week of February.

-That’s a very depressing statistic because it demonstrates that countless people crave to improve their health, vitality and well-being - but most can’t.
+That’s a very depressing statistic because it demonstrates that countless people crave to improve their health, vitality, and well-being - but most can’t.

-The purpose of this newsletter is to help you end this frustrating cycle once and for all, so that you can finally reach your goals.
+The purpose of this newsletter is to help you end this frustrating cycle once and for all so that you can finally reach your goals.

 Yes, even if you’ve already ditched your resolutions for this year and feel like crap about it.

-There's enough time for you to create the change you desire, if you use the right strategy.
+There's enough time for you to create the change you desire if you use the right strategy.

 Let's dive in!